mtrpcic/modeljs/README.md

         cacheKey: "id"
     });

+If your application is not trying to maintain state with a remote server, you may not need to use a callback.
+If this is the case, you can call fetch _without a second argument_, and get an instance back immediately.
+If your instance isn't available in the cache, this method will return null.

+    User.fetch(10); // Returns an instance or null immediately - no callback required

 # To Do #
 * Add a way for an instance to "invalidate" itself and remove itself from the cache
 * Add a way to turn an entire array of objects into an entire array of instances with one call